San Bernardino Rear End Car Accident Attorney

 Lawyer for Rear End Accidents in San Bernardino, California

 Rear end accidents are very common in San Bernardino, California.
 Nearly one-third of all accidents fall into this category, and they occur for a variety of reasons.
 For example, the weather and road conditions can be factors in a rear end collision, such as with reduced visibility or slippery ice.
+If you are involved in an accident, call the rear end accident lawyers that will fight for you.

-Even so, these accidents are usually avoidable because, through proper attention and care, drivers should be able to stop from colliding with the vehicle in front of them.
+Even so, rear-end accidents are usually avoidable because, through proper attention and care, drivers should be able to stop before colliding with the vehicle in front of them.
 This is why drivers are expected to maintain an adequate distance between themselves and other vehicles, specifically three car lengths.
 This allows the rear driver to be able to stop in time if the driver in front suddenly stops or slows down.
 This is one reason that the rear driver may be liable.

 When rear end accidents happen, the front driver is more prone to serious injuries than the rear driver.
-It is also frequently assumed that the rear driver is at-fault, because it is usually the negligence of the rear driver that causes the accident.
+It is also frequently assumed that the rear driver is at fault, because it is usually the negligence of the rear driver that causes the accident.
 But this is not always the case.
 It is possible for the front driver to be the negligent party.

 Did Distracted Driving Cause Your Rear End Collision?